 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At ASU - Downtown Phoenix, approximately 41% of students took out student loans averaging $6,611 a year.
 That adds up to $26,444 over four years for those students.

 The student loan default rate at ASU - Downtown Phoenix is 6.2%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.